 Sun Spots/Solar Lentogines

 Sun spots usually occur as a result of sun/UV exposure and damage to the skin.
-They present as small, dark spots somewhat of an irregular, circular shape.
+They present as small, dark spots and are irregular, circular in shape.
 They are generally found on the hands and face, but any area exposed to the sun, can be affected.

 Post Inflammatory Hyperpigmentation(PIH)

-Melasma is characterised by large brown patches that appear more commonly in adults of reproductive age.
+Melasma is characterized by large brown patches that appear more commonly in adult females of reproductive age.
 The distribution on face is usually on the sides of the face, the cheeks, bridge of nose, forehead, and upper lip.
-Exposure to UV Rays do aggravate this form of hyperpigmentation.
+Exposure to UV Rays can aggravate this form of hyperpigmentation.

-Skincare products that target hyperpigmentation should have a combination of active ingredients that work on different aspects of hyperpigmentation development.
-This includes the inhibition of the tyrosinase enzyme, transfer of pigment into surrounding upper layers of skin, removal of dead skin cell buildup and the UV triggered pathway.
+Skincare products that target hyperpigmentation should have a combination of active ingredients that work on the different pathways in the skin that contribute to hyperpigmentation.
+These pathways include the inhibition of the tyrosinase enzyme, transfer of melanin from the melanosomes into the surrounding keratinocytes of the skin, dead skin cell buildup and the UV triggered pathway.

-Broad spectrum sunscreens that block both UVA and UVB rays are essential in the daily management of hyperpigmentation.
+UVA and UVB broad spectrum sunscreens are essential in the daily management of hyperpigmentation.
 Infrared radiation and heat can also aggravate hyperpigmentation.

 What do we recommend as the best treatment for dark spot on face ?

-We recommend the PigmentoB SET as an easy simple system along with the PigmentoB Booster Serum to maintain skin prone to dark spots or uneven skin tone.
-A unique two product system that improves the appearance of uneven toned and ageing skin.
+We recommend the Gentle Cleanser, PigmentoB Cream along with the PigmentoB Booster Serum to maintain skin prone to dark spots or uneven tone.
+This system improves the appearance of uneven toned, dark marks and ageing skin.
 Results are accumulative over time.
-Can be used for all skin types and manages skin prone to dark marks.
-Can be used to maintain a healthy skin long-term even if you do not have existing dark marks/hyperpigmentation.
+These products can be used for all skin types to maintain a healthy skin, long-term even if you do not necessarily have pigmentation or uneven skin tone.